 The results for setting A show that of 32 children, 25 increased their age equivalent scores between March and May, three scored the same, and two had lower scores in May than in March.
 In setting B, of 22 children, three remained the same, one decreased their score, and the rest all increased their age equivalent score.
 Scores in setting A increased by an average of three months between March and May, and in setting B by an average of 5.3 months.
 Overall, the biggest increase in score was 20 months and the biggest decrease was 11 months.
 Three children were absent during the test in May so no data for the second test is available for them.
 The fact that 78% of the children increased their age equivalent scores is promising, although from the available data it is not possible to attribute this to the Communication High 5 strategies alone; it is probable that home environment and natural development of language skills contributed to this to some extent.
 Three children, or 6%, scored lower in the May test.
 This does not necessarily indicate their language skills are regressing but could be explained by factors such as lack of concentration, poor motivation or distractions during the test.
 The results should therefore be interpreted with care and viewed in conjunction alongside additional assessment data.
 For example; a difference in score of only two or three points can result in a difference in age equivalent scores of several months.

-I compared the vocabulary test results to Scottish Index of Multiple Deprivation (SIMD) decile data to see if there was any correlation between lower results and living in an area of greater deprivation; a poverty-related attainment gap.
+I compared the vocabulary test results to the Scottish Index of Multiple Deprivation (SIMD) decile data to see if there was any correlation between lower results and living in an area of greater deprivation; a poverty-related attainment gap.
 In setting A, one child in decile 6 had an age equivalent score 1 year and 1 month lower than their actual age, yet another child in decile 6 was 10 months ahead in their age equivalent score.
 One decile 10 child scored 1 year 10 months lower than their actual age.
 Similarly, in setting B, a decile 5 child scored 1 year and 7 months ahead of their age, whilst a decile 10 child was 9 months below their actual age.
 These results do not show a clear link between living in a less affluent area and achieving lower vocabulary scores.
 It is possible that this is because none of the children in this study live in an area of significant deprivation.

 There are several limitations in my research design.
 Firstly, there was no control group in this study, which makes it harder to identify specific factors, such as the Communication High 5 strategies, as directly contributing to language development.
 Without a control group, it is still possible to measure language developmental gains, but it is difficult to ascertain if that improvement is due to value added in nursery rather than natural development, innate ability or input from home environments.